-Why Do I have to Pay to Volunteer in Thailand?
+Why Do I Have to Pay to Volunteer in Thailand?

 While you may feel disgruntled about paying to donate your own time, there’s usually a good reason for those volunteer fees.

-So your money is going to good use, and even better causes.
+Running these organizations takes an enormous amount of resources, logistics and support, so your money is going to good use, and even better causes.

 If your program offers training, resources, orientation, in-country assistance, food, accommodation, and transportation, it’s not far fetched to request a participation fee.

-That said, be careful.
+That said, be careful!